Arobases-Sylius-Plugins/ArobasesSyliusTransporterLabelGenerationPlugin/README.md

 <h2 align="center">How it works</h2>

-think to allow file writting for label generation.
+!!! think to allow file writting for label generation (public/upload/label/colissimo) !!!

 ### Add a transporter